 - You cannot get on, ride on, or get off a regular bus because of your disability even when the bus is accessible; or

-- You have a disability and can't use the regular bus system; or
+- You have a disability and cannot use the regular bus system; or

 - Your impairment prevents you from traveling to or from a bus stop.